ArminJo/Arduino-BlueDisplay/examples/SimpleTouchScreenDSO/README.md

   - **Ref 1.1V** (recommended if having attenuators) -> uses the internal 1.1 volt reference for the ADC.
   - **Ref VCC** -> uses VCC (5 volt supply) as reference for the ADC.

-## INFO LINE REFERENCE
-### SHORT INFO
-- Arithmetic-average and peak to peak voltage of actual chart (In analyze mode, chart is longer than the display!)
-- Frequency
-- Timebase for div (31 pixel)

-## LONG INFO OUTPUT
-First line
-- Timebase for div (31 pixel)
-- Slope of trigger
-- Input channel: (0-5), T->AVR-temperature, R->1.1 volt-internal-reference G->internal-ground
-- Minimum, arithmetic-average, max and peak to peak voltage of actual chart (In hold mode, chart is longer than display!)
-- Trigger level
-- Reference used: 5=5 volt,  1=1.1 volt-internal-reference

-Second line
-- Frequency
-- Period
-- first interval  (pulse for slope ascending)
-- second interval (pause for slope ascending)

 ## TOUCH
 Short touch switches info output, long touch shows active GUI elements.